sgoodsss/pro-readme-gen/Generated-README.md

   ## Description

-  An app to show the user different photos of cute puppies!
+  An app for users who love cute puppies

   ## Table of Contents